-My first book of southern African frogs introduces 55 different types of frogs and includes a CD of their calls.
+My first book of southern African frogs introduces 55 different types of frogs and includes audio files of their calls.
 Frogs live just about everywhere – in the wetlands, dams and rivers; in forests, on mountains and even deserts.
 They can live above ground, underground, up trees or in water.

 Every page is dedicated to a single frog.
 The colorful illustrations encourage you to read the text in one of the four different languages; English, Afrikaans, Zulu and Xhosa.